dsa-ou/algoesup/src/docs/writing.md

 Then, after a break, read your essay with 'fresh eyes' from start to end and fix any typos or missing explanations you find.

-Look at Deepnote's table of contents on the sidebar and check that your section headings are at the right level.
+Look at the table of contents of your notebook and check that your section headings are at the right level.

+!!! info
+    In Deepnote, the table of contents is on the left sidebar;
+    in Colab, you must click the bullet list icon in the left sidebar.

 Finally, let others comment on your essay and help you produce a better version.
 See our [feedback guide](feedback.md) for details.